wpify/custom-fields/README.md

 * `title`, `category`, `parent`, `icon`, `description`, `keywords`, `textdomain`, `styles`, `supports`, `example`, `render_callback`, `attributes`, `uses_context`, `provides_context`, `editor_script`, `script`, `editor_style` and `style` attributes are arguments described in `register_block_type` function.
 * `items`: Required array: List of the custom fields in the options.

+**Move attributes to sidebar**

+If you want to move the particular attribute of the block to the sidebar, add an option to item `'position' => 'inspector'`.

 **Links**

 * `register_block_type`: https://developer.wordpress.org/reference/functions/register_block_type/